-The mission of PBA’s undergraduate psychology program is to educate students in the content and methods of various sub-specialty areas of scientific psychology and to critically evaluate them from a Christian perspective.
 The Christian focus of the department enables students to investigate the full range of secular psychology.
 Students will find that the instructors in the department emphasize Biblical values, especially as these relate to ethical issues within the field.
 The department’s goal is to present the secular and Biblical aspects of psychology in an integrative manner.
-In addition to the Christian perspective, some unique features of our program are a strong focus on counseling, committed and well-prepared faculty, and the ability to work in the community to gain experience in psychology when enrolled in the field experience course.
-Students also have the opportunity to be involved in the ongoing research of faculty members and in exploring research interests of their own.
-Our students are encouraged and challenged to pursue professional and graduate level education.

-What is the difference between Clinical and Research Practicum?
+What is the difference between a psychologist and a psychiatrist?

 Two Psychology scholarships are awarded yearly: